A ball of fungus fibers, blood clots, and white blood cells may form in the lungs or sinuses.

 Aspergillosis that spreads to other organs makes people very ill.
 Symptoms include fever, chills, shock, delirium, and blood clots.
 Kidney failure, liver failure (causing jaundice), and breathing difficulties may develop.
 Death can occur quickly.

-Doctors suspect the diagnosis based on symptoms.
+Doctors suspect aspergillosis based on symptoms.
 An x-ray or computed tomography (CT) of the infected area also provides clues for making the diagnosis.

 Aspergillosis that affects only a sinus or a single area in the lung requires treatment but does not pose an immediate danger because it progresses slowly.
 However, if the infection is widespread or if people appear seriously ill or have a weakened immune system, treatment is started immediately.

 Invasive aspergillosis is treated with antifungal drugs, such as voriconazole, isavuconazole, or sometimes posaconazole or itraconazole.
-However, some forms of Aspergillus do not respond to these drugs and may need to be treated with amphotericin B or with a combination of other drugs.
+However, some forms of Aspergillus do not respond to these drugs and may need to be treated with amphotericin B or with a combination of drugs.
+Any condition that is weakening the immune system should be corrected if possible.
+For example, doctors may advise people who are taking corticosteroids, which suppress the immune system, to stop.

 Aspergillosis in the ear canal is treated by scraping out the fungus and applying drops of antifungal drugs.
 Collections of fungi in the sinuses must usually be removed surgically.

-Fungus balls in the lungs do not require treatment with drugs and do not usually respond to drugs.
-However, if these balls cause bleeding (causing people to cough up blood) or other symptoms, antifungal drugs may help lessen symptoms.
-Fungus balls may need to be removed surgically.
-Surgery cures the infection but is often risky because many of these people often have other disorders.
+Fungus balls in the lungs (aspergillomas) usually do not require treatment with drugs and do not usually respond to drugs.
+If these balls cause bleeding (causing people to cough up blood) or other symptoms, they may need to be removed surgically.
+Surgery cures the infection but is often risky because many of these people have other disorders.